verdaccio/website/website/blog/2019-07-08-verdaccio-410-release.md

 We have some highlights to share:

-* At this stage, Docker downloads [have grown to 4.8 million pulls](https://dockeri.co/image/verdaccio/verdaccio).
+- At this stage, Docker downloads [have grown to 4.8 million pulls](https://dockeri.co/image/verdaccio/verdaccio).
-* **Angular CLI** just started to uses [Verdaccio 4 for E2E testing](https://twitter.com/jotadeveloper/status/1146415913396318208).
+- **Angular CLI** just started to uses [Verdaccio 4 for E2E testing](https://twitter.com/jotadeveloper/status/1146415913396318208).
 For
   further read about this topic, [check our docs](https://verdaccio.org/docs/en/e2e).
-* This release **has been fully developed by contributors**, kudos to them.
+- This release **has been fully developed by contributors**, kudos to them.
-* We just reached 7k stars, **would you help us to reach 10k?** Give us your star ⭐️!
+- We just reached 7k stars, **would you help us to reach 10k?** Give us your star ⭐️!
-* We have a new [Security Policy Document](https://github.com/verdaccio/verdaccio/security/policy) 🛡, helps us to keep Verdaccio secure for their users.
+- We have a new [Security Policy Document](https://github.com/verdaccio/verdaccio/security/policy) 🛡, helps us to keep Verdaccio secure for their users.

 > If you 😍 Verdaccio as we do, helps us to grow more donating to the project via [OpenCollective](https://opencollective.com/verdaccio).

 Thanks for support Verdaccio ! 👏👏👏👏.

 <!--truncate-->

-<div id="codefund">''</div>

 ## Use this version